jhu-cs-uima-sp24/TeamP-AiFeel/README.md

 Note: Please use either the above demo account OR make a new account.
 Do not use other existing/old accounts as they might not be fully integrated with our updated database structure.

 # T6 Final Wrapup
 We dubbugged our program based on T5 feedback.
 1) the edit profile/pal page does work with special characters, but you would need a new account from sprint 1, as we made database changes.
 Please try the provided account as an example or create a new one.
-2) Also fixed bugs on the main page and stats
+2) Also fixed bugs on the main page and stats.
+3) fixed journal, main views for smaller and wider screens

 # Sprint 2:
 ## General State